 Miles sat in the back of the room nursing his beer and waiting.
 It had been a good six months since the last time he was there, so what was a couple more hours?
 Besides, the bar was a nice enough place, comfortable seats, low light, good selection of drinks, and it beat spending those hours at home.
 Also, this way he could be sure he’d have a good place to sit with a clear view of the stage.
-Beside him sat Liz, the hallucination of a sixteen-year-old girl that lived in his head and not so quietly judged him for being a bit of a stalker.
+Sitting next to him was Liz, the hallucination of a sixteen-year-old girl that lived in his head and not so quietly judged him for being a bit of a stalker.

 “It’s creepy is all I’m saying.
 You just sit here alone, watch the show and then sneak off back home.”

 “Lots of people do that, it’s normal and shhh.”

 “Fine, but don’t get too drunk, anything that happens to your head also happens to my head and getting teenagers drunk is illegal.”